 The Solstice orientations, if marked against the horizon form a cross, an “X” between the cardinal directions of North, East, South and West.
 This “X” became a common motif and arcane symbol appearing on Roman coins, where crossed spears form an “X” in the heavens, on many early Christian artifacts and as I argue in ‘A Ritual Landscape Considered: Cosmography and Anglo-Saxon Ship Burials’, the famous helmet discovered at Sutton Hoo.

-Arcane Landscape are preparing ‘Staverton – Wonderland of Kings: it’s Place in the Sacral Landscape of the Sandlings’ for publication next month.
+Arcane Landscape are preparing ‘Staverton – Wonderland of Kings: It’s Place in the Sacral Landscape of the Sandlings’ for publication this summer.
 Part 2 ‘Wonderland of Kings: Staverton and the Totemic Symbols of the Wuffing Kingdom’ will pick up this symbol of the “X” and how ritually planned sites formed an ensouled landscape that incorporated this cosmological world view, that was painted across the canvas of the landscape; as above, so below.

 McCluskey, S.C (1998) Astronomies and Cultures in Early Medieval Europe.
 Cambridge University Press, Cambridge

 Barillari, S.M (2017) The Shamanic Roots of European Culture: Visions of the Otherworld and Ecstatic Battles from the Middle Ages to the Present Day.

 Hancock, G (2015) Magicians of the Gods: The Forgotten Wisdom of Earth’s Lost Civilisation.
 Thomas Dunne Books